SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/README.md

 > Analyze the impact of data channels on the popularity of news, understanding which themes or domains are more likely to receive high levels of social interaction.

 ## Evaluation Metrics
+The accuracy of each algorithm will be evaluated using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE),and Mean Squared Error (MSE) metrics.